Vulcano - Palermo

 Can I travel as a foot passenger from Vulcano to Palermo?

-Foot passengers can travel on the Vulcano to Palermo ferry with Liberty Lines Fast Ferries.
+Yes, foot passengers can travel on ferries between Vulcano and Palermo with Liberty Lines Fast Ferries.

 Can I take my pet on the ferry from Vulcano to Palermo?